rochabr/AzureMapsEnrichAndVisualize/README.md

 };
 ```

-Finally, we call the _SearchStructureAddressAsync_ API passing the structured address as a parameter and update the location with the latitude and longitude from the resppnse.
+Finally, we call the _SearchStructureAddressAsync_ API passing the structured address as a parameter and update the location with the latitude and longitude from the response.

 ```csharp
 Response<SearchAddressResult> searchResult = await this.searchClient.SearchStructuredAddressAsync(address);